RasulSonmez/sass1/README.md

 # HTML & SASS/SCSS Tutorial

-These projects have been prepared from scratch after watching the Build a Responsive Website Using HTML & SASS/SCSS Tutorial created by Brian Design.
+<p>These projects have been prepared from scratch after watching the <a href="https://www.youtube.com/watch?v=pk-MEjUINjI" rel="nofollow">Build a Responsive Website Using HTML & SASS/SCSS Tutorial</a> Brian Design.</p>